craftercms/docs/source/reference/modules/studio/api/index.rst

 .. note::
     This API can be used with JWT or HTTP Basic authentication.

-    For more information on using Crafter Studio APIs, see :ref:`newIa-cli-access-to-crafter-studio`
+    For more information on using Crafter Studio APIs, see :ref:`cli-access-to-crafter-studio`

 -------------
 API Version 2